tableau/extensions-api/docs/trex_debug_server.md

 ![alt text]({{site.baseurl}}/assets/online_blocked_extension.png "Chrome browser showing alert when extension running on a localhost server")

-During the session, anytime you refresh or reload the web page, you will see the extensions dialog box requesting permission to run.
+During the session, any time you refresh or reload the web page, you will see the extensions dialog box requesting permission to run.
 And in the debugger console, you might see a warning message about mixed content.

 ```
 Mixed Content: The page at 'https:/some_URLs#4' was loaded over HTTPS, but requested an insecure resource 'http://localhost:8765/Samples/Filtering/filtering.html'.
 This content should also be served over HTTPS.
 ```